tresata/hackathonclt2018/README.md

 If you'd like to create a file from the command line, you can use a create table command:

     hive> create table test row format delimited fields terminated by '|' stored as textfile as select * from active_match_details_new limit 10;

-You can then extract the table from the hive warehouse for a table named test:

-    df-source-cat --input hive%bbbs.question_ids > textfile

 We are also running hive-server on hack01.nscom.com.
 You can connect to them with JDBC/ODBC.
 For example to connect to hack01 with JDBC you would use this connect string: